fredrick/gauss/README.md

 **.density(percent, callback)**

-Returns an array which is a percentile subset of values occurring within a data set.
+Returns a Vector which is a percentile subset of values occurring within a data set.

 **.distribution(format, callback)**